 - Healthy fatty acids, Omega 3 and 6.

-- Whole fish means it could include gills, scales, fins and internal organs.
+- Whole fish means it could include gills, scales, fins, and internal organs.

 - Magnesium has been increased (min)

-- Proteins has been reduced (min)
+- Proteins have been reduced (min)

 - Omega-3 has been reduced (min)